HubTurbo/addressbook/docs/testing/Testing.md

 ### CI Testing
 - We run our CI builds on [Travis CI](https://travis-ci.org/HubTurbo/addressbook)
 - The current Travis CI set up (also found in `.travis.yml`):
-  - runs the `./gradlew clean headless allTests coverage coveralls -i` command.
+  - runs the `./gradlew clean headless allTests headfulTests headlessTests coverage coveralls -i` command.
   - At the moment, we do not check the code style.
 It is up to the contributor to verify his or her coding style locally by running `./gradlew checkStyle`.
   - Automatically retries up to 3 times if a task fails